 This document provides information on the status of the EGI Resource Infrastructure at the end of PY2.
-In particular, it describes the status and progress of Resource centres, Resource infrastructure Providers and Operations Centres that are responsible of the daily operations of the infrastructure used by the supported research communities.
+In particular, it describes the status and progress of Resource centres, Resource infrastructure Providers and Operations Centres that are contributing resources to the user community and who are responsible of the daily operations of the infrastructure.
 The document provides information on the amount of installed capacity provided, the status of the current EGI user base, the trends in usage, the service levels provided and the status of VO Services and grid common infrastructure services.
 The status of the Staged Rollout infrastructure for software testing is also presented.